Blog > Category > Posted: 2024-Sep-10, Updated: 2024-Sep-11

 How is AL measured?

 Air leakage is measured in cubic feet per minute (cfm) per square foot of window area.
-The highest possible Air Leakage (AL) unit for residential windows and doors is 1.0 cfm/ft² or more, but building codes require much lower limits.
+The highest possible Air Leakage (AL) unit for residential energy efficient windows and doors is 1.0 cfm/ft² or more, but building codes require much lower limits.
 Most quality products have AL ratings below 0.3 cfm/ft².

 The lower the AL rating, the better the window, or door at preventing air from passing through.